ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 Funny you should ask.
 The first iteration of the site was on [Astro](https://astro.build)(!!)
 The original version of the site was a simple landing page with an email signup form (powered by [Kwes Forms](https://kwesforms.com)).
 But, as my ideas about the project grew, it became harder to maintain within Astro.

 Don’t get me wrong, everything that I wanted to do could be done within Astro.
 It just felt like I was butting up against its edges.
-For example, within Astro, you can use Astro’s component system, but you can also bring your own frontend (React, Vue, or Svelte).
+For example, within Astro, you can use Astro’s component system, but you can also bring your own frontend (React, Vue, Svelte, Lit, Preact, Solid, or Alpine).
 This is great for pieces that require interactivity or need state.

 * ✅ You can stick a React component inside an Astro component (an island).

 * ❌ But, you can’t stick an Astro component inside a React component.

 I ran into several instances where I had an Astro component, would nest a React component, and would need to go back to Astro.
 You can’t do that.
-Once you nest a React component, you have to stay in React. — Instances like this only became more complicated when you start talking to database.
+Once you nest a React component, you have to stay in React. — Instances like this only became more complicated when you start talking to a database.

 I still love Astro and will continue to reach for it when I need a marketing or content focused site.